LibertySoldiers/OpenTV/README.md

 - **In-Memory Session**: All cookies, video cache, and session data are stored in RAM.
 Everything is wiped instantly when you close the app.
 - **Lockdown Mode**: Strictly blocks all external navigation and popups.
 No site can hijack your player.
 - **Zero Permissions**: The app is forbidden from accessing your camera, microphone, or location.
+- **SHA-256 Integrity Check**: Every update is verified using a cryptographic hash.
+If the downloaded file has been tampered with or corrupted, the installation is automatically blocked.
 - **Privacy by Design**:
   - **No Analytics**: We don't track you.
 No Google Analytics, no telemetry.
   - **What we see**: Nothing.
 The only outgoing connection is to check for updates (`version.json`).